coolstone-tech/dubnium/README.md

 ## Why use Dubnium?
 Read about it [here](https://db.coolstone.dev/key-features)

+## Requirements
+- Node.js v14.0.0 or higher.
+Latest version is recommended.

 ## Other info
 Get more in-depth help from our [docs](https://db.coolstone.dev/), [Discord](https://discord.gg/nzTmfZ8), or ask a question on [GitHub](https://github.com/coolstone-tech/dubnium/discussions)